德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Ross Clark Seymore - MD & Semiconductor Analyst

-• I just wanted to ask about the product side, the analog versus embedded.
-Embedded had a significantly better year, dropping 3% versus the analog down 15.
+I just wanted to ask about the product side, the Analog versus Embedded.
+Embedded had a significantly better year, dropping 3% versus the Analog down 15.
 I know there's very different end market exposures for those.
-But were there other competitive dynamics, pricing dynamics, strategic focus dynamics, anything else to explain the difference between the performance of those 2 segments.
+But were there other competitive dynamics, pricing dynamics, strategic focus dynamics, anything else to explain the difference between the performance of those two segments?

 Dave Pahl - Head of IR & VP

-• Yes, Ross, I think your instincts are spot on that the first lens to look at things is through the end markets and embedded has those heavied up in industrial and automotive.
+Yes, Ross, I think your instincts are spot on that the first lens to look at things is through the end markets, and Embedded has heavied up in industrial and automotive.
 So revenues there were stronger for a longer period of time.
-The second consideration is that embedded relies on foundry wafer supply more heavily.
-Most of our analog business is done internally.
-So There, the constraints lasted longer and have now been resolved and are behind us.
+The second consideration is that Embedded relies on foundry wafer supply more heavily.
+Most of our Analog business is done internally.
+So there, the constraints lasted longer and have now been resolved and are behind us.
 So that created some of the lag between there as well.
 So -- and as you know, our CapEx plans and spend will have more of our wafers overall built internally, which is inclusive of Embedded.
 Do you have a follow-on?

 Ross Clark Seymore - MD & Semiconductor Analyst

-• Yes, I do.
+Yes, I do.
 And it's kind of a cyclical question.
 You guys are astute students of cyclicality of this whole industry.
-I think this is going to be included in your guide, the sixth quarter of negative year-over-year comps.
-Do you see anything that's TI-specific that's different this cycle, pricing just got so good before.
-Now it's a bigger headwind.
+I think this is going to be, including your guide, the sixth quarter of negative year-over-year comps.
+Do you see anything that's TI-specific that's different this cycle?
+Pricing just got so good before; now it's a bigger headwind.
 You kind of addressed the pricing dynamic a little bit before.
 But what's making this duration so much longer?
-And is any of it TI specific?
+And is any of it TI-specific?

 Dave Pahl - Head of IR & VP